w3c-fedid/FedCM/README.md

 The standards that define how identity federation works today were built independently of the web platform, and their designers had to work **around** its limitations rather than extending them.
 Because of that, existing user authentication flows rely on general web capabilities such as top-level navigation, link decoration, window popups and cookies.

-Because these general purpose primitives can be used for an open ended number of use cases (some of them increasingly allowing users the be tracked), browsers have to apply policies that capture the **lowest common denominator**, at best applying cumbersome permissions (e.g. popup blockers) but at worst entirely [blocking](https://www.chromium.org/Home/chromium-privacy/privacy-sandbox) them.
+Because these general purpose primitives can be used for an open ended number of use cases (some of them increasingly allowing users to be tracked), browsers have to apply policies that capture the **lowest common denominator**, at best applying cumbersome permissions (e.g. popup blockers) but at worst entirely [blocking](https://www.chromium.org/Home/chromium-privacy/privacy-sandbox) them.

-If the low level primitives are being abused for tracking purposes and browsers are applying stricker policies around them, how do we keep identity federation around?
+If the low level primitives are being abused for tracking purposes and browsers are applying stricter policies around them, how do we keep identity federation around?

 ## The classification problem